metablaster/WindowsFirewallRuleset/docs/Remote.md

 > was not available.
 > This is usually returned by a HTTP server that does not support the WS-Management protocol.

-When you specify computername, it is translated to private IP address for which listener must exist.
+When you specify computername, it is translated to private IP address for which listener must exist.\
-Service is not listening translated IP address, to add listener for any IP address run:
+WinRM service is not listening on the translated IP address, to add listener for any IP address run:

 ```powershell
 New-Item -Path WSMan:\localhost\Listener -Address * -Transport HTTP -Enabled $true -Force | Out-Null